Pedro Martinez Gets After Tanaka: 'I Don't See Him Getting Any Better'

 But how long can that group be expected to keep doing what it is doing?
 Clearly, the Yankees are going to need Tanaka’s overall 6.34 ERA, which ranks 87th out of 88 MLB starters that qualify, to start dropping if they are to be considered serious contenders for more than just a playoff spot.

 On a personal note, Tanaka can opt out of the remaining three years of his contract after this season.
-Right now, it’s hard to imagine him doing better than the $67 million he still has coming his way.
+Right now, it’s hard to imagine him doing better than the $67 million he will receive if he stays.